-With millions sheltering at home while they work to slow the spread of COVID-19, households are relying on their appliances more than ever.
+Over the course of the nearly two-year COVID-19 pandemic, people have relied on their appliances more than ever.
 And that is true for all appliances, from the refrigerator to the clothes washer to the stand mixer.

 “People who normally cook once or twice a year are now using their ovens every day,” says A.J.
 James, owner of Pegasus Appliance Repair in Dallas, winner of the 2019 Most Professional Servicer Award from the Appliance Service Training Institute.
 “People are using every appliance more.
 They’re running dishwashers at the highest sanitization setting.
 Their fridges are stocked to the gills with all the stuff they’ve been buying.
-We have been getting more calls for chest freezers.
-Everyplace I know is sold out.”
+We have been getting more calls for chest freezers.”

 - Will the technician be wearing gloves, disposable booties and a mask?